 This means where you want to go may not be within walking distance and you might have to purchase a bus pass to get there.

-You don’t even need to get off the boat!
+You don’t even need to get off the ship!

 A cruise ship is like a small city so if you’re tired from visiting a different city every day and not that fussed on the small town you’ve landed in today?
-You can always stay on board and hit the pool, spa and gym or casino.
+You can always stay on board and hit the pool, spa and gym or casino while there are fewer people around.

 Meals are included…